 The spring before my accident, I attended a Science and Consciousness conference in Albuquerque and I later realized how I had healed myself.
 Gregg Braden spoke on his newest book, The Isaiah Effect, which explained that prayer and healing worked through clear intention fueled by loving gratitude.

-I am not the only soul in the universe, but am part of a great whole, so when my intentions would not become manifest as rapidly as I desired, my husband would remind me that it’s not in Deborah-timing, but Divine-timing.
+I am not the only soul in the universe, but am part of a great whole.
+So when my intentions would not manifest as rapidly as I desired, my husband would remind me that it’s not in Deborah-timing, but Divine-timing.

 The next year while researching my first novel, “LoveDance®“, I discovered Neil Douglas Klotz.
 His work explained that the terms translated as good and evil from the Aramaic, tava and bisha, actually meant—ripe and unripe.
 So Divine-timing meant Ripe timing.

-We have been taught that the formula for manifestation was clear intent plus pure emotion is what creates our reality.
+We have been taught that the formula for healing and manifestation was clear intent plus pure emotion.
+It’s what creates our reality.
 But the formula is not algebraic, it’s trigonometric.
 Not duality but trinity.
 There is a third part—ripe timing.

 Your Intention + Your Emotion + Divine Timing = The Manifestation of Your Reality